CalConnect/DEVGUIDE/vCard/introduction.md

 ## Server implementations

-vCards can be used and exchanged as individual files, but are more often used in conjuction with server implementations in form of cloud-based systems.
+vCards can be used and exchanged as individual files, but are more often used in conjunction with server implementations in form of cloud-based systems.
-Apple's iCloud Contacts and Google Contacts are cloud-based services that utilize the vCard data format together with [CardDAV](CalDAV/introduction), a server/client protocol that helps centrally manage vCard data on a server.
+Apple's iCloud Contacts and Google Contacts are cloud-based services that utilize the vCard data format together with [CardDAV](../CalDAV/introduction), a server/client protocol that helps centrally manage vCard data on a server.